Lung Cancer Screening

-Speak with your primary care provider to request a lung cancer screening if you are a current smoker or if you have quit within the last 15 years with a smoking history of at least one pack a day for 30 years or two packs a day for 15 years, or the equivalent.
-The screening is available for those age 55 to 77 with no current signs or symptoms of lung cancer.
+Speak with your primary care provider to request a lung cancer screening if you are a current smoker or if you have quit within the last 15 years with a smoking history of at least one pack a day for 20 years.
+The screening is available for those age 50 to 77 with no current signs or symptoms of lung cancer.

 *For those who are Medicare Part B recipients, the screening is provided at no cost.
 Some commercial health insurance companies may also cover the cost of the screening if you qualify.
 RCH provides a courtesy pre-certification service with regard to medical procedures such as a CT Scan to ensure your insurance will cover the procedure.
-Please call 785-434-4553 to request pre-certification assistance if you have commercial health insurance.
-For those whose insurance may not cover the screening, it is still available for a nominal out of pocket expense.
+Please call 785-688-4424 to request pre-certification assistance if you have commercial health insurance.
+For those whose insurance may not cover the screening, it is still available for a nominal out-of-pocket expense.